onnimonni/Dokku-ghost/README.md

 Dokku-ghost
 ===========

 Dokku compatible ghost with ghostium theme.
-Use this postgres plugin: https://github.com/Kloadut/dokku-pg-plugin
+Use this postgres plugin with dokku: https://github.com/Kloadut/dokku-pg-plugin